shigeyukey/shige-addons-wiki/src/quick-change-deck.md

 Quickly change decks using a shortcut key or the More button.
 Reviewer -> More ->  Quick Change Deck (or Shortcut key `Shift+C`)

 The tooltip will display the changed deck name.

 You can restore this deck change using Undo.

 ![alt text](https://shigeyukey.github.io/shige-addons-wiki/images/quick-change-deck/06.png)

+(If decks are nested only the lowest deck's name is displayed, and if the deck name is too long it is automatically omitted, max 20.)

 ### Browse